FullByte/FullByte.github.io/docs/tech/os/Windows10.md

 | Permissions & History | ms-settings:cortana-permissions |
 | Searching Windows | ms-settings:cortana-windowssearch |
 | Talk to Cortana | ms-settings:cortana-language<br/>ms-settings:cortana<br/>ms-settings:cortana-talktocortana |

-> [!NOTE]
-> This Settings section on desktop will be called Search when the PC is set to regions where Cortana is not currently available or Cortana has been disabled.
-Cortana-specific pages (Cortana across my devices, and Talk to Cortana) will not be listed in this case.

 ### Devices